molliemarie/MSIA-D3Course-2019/Projects&Exercises/generalUpdatePattern/genUpdatePattern_StarTrekLab.md

 var archer = 'archer'.split('');
 ```

 To see what the variables look like, print some of them out in the console.
+After you've defined them, you can do this by simply typing "kirk" or one of the others into the console and hitting enter.

 ## C. Kirk - `enter`